nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Phone Number

-Your friend's phone number, so you don't have to remember their phone number everytime you call.
+Your friend's phone number, so you don't have to remember their phone number every time you call.

 This field should only contain numbers and should at least be 3 digits long.